-Not only does an integrated system eliminate the need for a credit card payment gateway, it helps streamline operations, consolidate data, and improve customer service and access to support.
+Not only does an integrated payment processing system eliminate the need for a credit card payment gateway, it helps streamline operations, consolidate data, and improve customer service and access to support.

-An integrated payment solution enables merchants to synthesize various systems such as customer relationship management and accounting software, with payment processing.
-Without an integrated system, a sale must be entered in the POS and swiped through the payments terminal, creating two separate sales slips and two different daily sales totals.
+Integrated payment solutions enable merchants to synthesize various systems such as customer relationship management and accounting software, with payment processing.
+Without an integrated system, a sale must be entered in the point of sale and swiped through the payments terminal, creating two separate sales slips and two different daily sales totals.
 Integrated payment processing streamlines operations by eliminating duplicate accounting effort.

 Centralize transaction data

-When the payment function of a POS or terminal is separate from the other programs like accounting software and inventory controls, it limits the advantages a POS solution offers.
+When the payment function of a point of sale or terminal is separate from the other programs like accounting software and inventory controls, it limits the advantages a POS solution offers.
 Merchants using an integrated POS system can take advantage of advanced transaction reporting features and automated processes that help reduce common human errors.